 Treatment adherence is a widely recognised problem in schizophrenia but knowledge on improving it is still limited.
-About 50 - 70% of people with schizophrenia had treatment non-adherence which includes failure to enter a treatment programme, default outpatient clinic appointment and incomplete implementation of instructions (including prescriptions).
-MoH, 2009; NICE, 2014 missed their appointment more than 12 months were more likely to have been admitted than clinic attendees.
-Killaspy, H et al., 2000, level II-2

-Clinically effective management will result in low defaulter rate as patient develop compliance and adherence to treatment.
-Studies have shown that high defaulter rate in psychiatric patients resulted in high morbidity and mortality.
+About 50 - 70% of people with schizophrenia had treatment non-adherence which includes failure to enter a treatment programme, default outpatient clinic appointments and incomplete implementation of instructions (including prescriptions).
+17; 22 Clinically effective management will result in low non-adherence rate.
+Studies have shown that non-adherence in psychiatric patients resulted in high morbidity and mortality.

-In a prospective cohort study, clinic defaulters had lower social functioning and more severe mental disorder e.g. schizophrenia (38%) than those who attended the clinic.
-Patients who
+In a prospective cohort study, clinic defaulters had lower social functioning and more severe mental disorder e.g. schizophrenia than those who attended the clinic.
+Patients who missed their appointment more than 12 months were more likely to have been admitted than clinic attendees.48, level II-2

-Depot or long-acting injectable APs may be considered based on patient's preference or when there is medication adherence issue for maintenance treatment in schizophrenia.
-APA, 2019; NICE, 2014; SIGN, 2013 Available such preparations in Malaysia are:
+Depot or LAI APs may be considered based on patient's preference or when there is medication adherence issue for maintenance treatment in schizophrenia.22; 36; 49 Available such preparations in Malaysia are:

 - fluphenazine decanoate

-- flupenthixol decanoate
+- · flupenthixol decanoate

 - zuclopenthixol decanoate

 - risperidone microspheres

-- paliperidone palmitate
+- · paliperidone palmitate

 - aripiprazole

 A meta-analysis of five RCTs showed that depot AAPs had higher remission rate than oral AAPs for follow-up lasting ≥1 year (RR=1.42, 95% CI 1.18 to 1.71).
-However, extrapyramidal symptoms (RR=1.61, 95% CI 1.27 to 2.04) and prolactin-related adverse effects (RR=2.48, 95% CI 1.60 to 3.84) occurred more frequently in the depot preparation.
-Park SC et al., 2018, level I The primary evidences were of moderate to high quality.
+However, extrapyramidal symptoms (RR=1.61, 95% CI 1.27 to 2.04) and prolactin-related adverse effects (RR=2.48, 95% CI 1.60 to 3.84) occurred more frequently in the depot preparation.50, level I The primary evidence was of moderate to high quality.

-A cross-sectional study showed that 17.6% of psychiatrists initiated depot APs for people with schizophrenia having non-adherence on treatment.
-The initiation was significantly and positively associated with public insurance, prior inpatient admission, longer time of non-adherence, average or above average intellectual functioning and living in a mental health residence.
-The use of depot was inversely associated with SGA and other oral psychotropic medications prior to medication non-adherence.
-West JC et al., 2008, level III
+A cross-sectional study showed that 17.6% of psychiatrists had initiated depot APs for people with schizophrenia having non-adherence issues.
+The initiation was significantly and positively associated with public insurance, prior inpatient admission, longer duration of non-adherence, average or above average intellectual functioning and living in a mental health residence.
+The use of depot was inversely associated with

+SGA and other oral psychotropic medications prior to medication non-adherence.
+51, level III

-- Default from treatment in schizophrenia should be addressed and avoided. - Long-acting (depot) injectable antipsychotic in schizophrenia: - o should be offered when there is medication adherence issue - o may be considered on patient's preference
+- Treatment adherence should be regularly monitored and maximised until the termination of treatment is indicated in schizophrenia. - Long-acting (depot) injectable antipsychotic in schizophrenia: - o should be offered when there is medication adherence issue - o may be considered based on patient's preference